 Compression in a panel rarely controls.
 K can conservatively be set as 1.
-If a concern over shear lag exists, rational design might limit column resistance to the corrugations on either side of the end support connection - e.g., if connection spacing is three corrugations, base A_e on two corrugations and adjust P_n to per unit width consistent with the required compressive axial strength.
+If a concern over shear lag exists, rational design might limit column resistance to the corrugations on either side of the end support connection - e.g., if connection spacing is three corrugations, base A_e on two corrugations and adjust P_n to per unit width consistent with the required compressive axial strength [compressive force due to factored loads].